forrestjgq/lsp/thread/pwpt/pthread5.md

 In traditional sequential programming, one-time initialization is often managed by a boolean variable.
 A control variable is statically initialized to 0, and any code that depends on the initialization can test the variable.
 If the value is still 0 it can perform the initialization and then set the variable to 1.
 Later checks will skip the initialization.

 When you are using multiple threads, it is not that easy.
-If more than one thread executes the initialization sequence concurrently, two threads may both find initializer to be 0, and both perform the initialization, which, presumably, should have been performed only once.
+If more than one thread executes the initialization sequence concurrently, two threads may both find `initializer` to be 0, and both perform the initialization, which, presumably, should have been performed only once.
 The state of initialization is a shared invariant that must be protected by a mutex.

 You can code your own one-time initialization using a boolean variable and a statically initialized mutex.
 In many cases this will be more convenient than `pthread_once`, and it will always be more efficient.
 The main reason for `pthread_once` is that you were not originally allowed to statically initialize a mutex.
 Thus, to use a mutex, you had to first call `pthread_mutex_init`.
 You must initialize a mutex only once, so the initialization call must be made in one-time initialization code.
 The `pthread_once` function solved this recursive problem.
 When static initialization of mutexes was added to the standard, `pthread_once` was retained as a convenience function.
 If it's convenient, use it, but remember that you don't have to use it.

 First, you declare a control variable of type `pthread_once_t`.
-The control variable must be statically initialized using the `PTHREAD_ONCE_init` macro, as shown in the following program, called once.c.
+The control variable must be statically initialized using the `PTHREAD_ONCE_INIT` macro, as shown in the following program, called `once.c`.
 You must also create a function containing the code to perform all initialization that is to be associated with the control variable.
 Now, at any time, a thread may call `pthread_once`, specifying a pointer to the control variable and a pointer to the associated initialization function.

 The `pthread_once` function first checks the control variable to determine whether the initialization has already completed.
 If so, `pthread_once` simply returns.
 If initialization has not yet been started, `pthread_once` calls the initialization function (with no arguments), and then records that initialization has been completed.
 If a thread calls `pthread_once` while initialization is in progress in another thread, the calling thread will wait until that other thread completes initialization, and then return.
 In other words, when any call to `pthread_once` returns successfully, the caller can be certain that all states initialized by the associated initialization function are ready to go.

-The function `once_init_routine` initializes the mutex when called-the use of `pthread_once` ensures that it will be called exactly one time.
+[14-20] The function `once_init_routine` initializes the `mutex` when called-the use of `pthread_once` ensures that it will be called exactly one time.

-The thread function `thread_routine` calls `pthread_once` before using mutex, to ensure that it exists even if it had not already been created by main.
+[30] The thread function `thread_routine` calls `pthread_once` before using `mutex`, to ensure that it exists even if it had not already been created by `main`.

-The main program also calls `pthread_once` before using mutex, so that the program will execute correctly regardless of when `thread_routine` runs.
-Notice that, while I normally stress that all shared data must be initialized before creating any thread that uses it, in this case, the only critical shared data is really the `once_block`-it is irrelevant that the mutex is not initialized, because the use of `pthread_once` ensures proper synchronization.
+[52] The main program also calls `pthread_once` before using `mutex`, so that the program will execute correctly regardless of when `thread_routine` runs.
+Notice that, while I normally stress that all shared data must be initialized before creating any thread that uses it, in this case, the only critical shared data is really the `once_block`-it is irrelevant that the `mutex` is not initialized, because the use of `pthread_once` ensures proper synchronization.

 ```c
 /*  once.c  */